 Angela “Angie” Phillips

 As the new Gallery Director Angie has formed a non-profit* called ARTreach91340.
 ARTreach91340 works closely with the gallery by continuing to bring fine-art to the City of San Fernando and provide space for artists to display, promote & sell their artwork.
-In addition to this, a future workshop area will be built to bring art classes to the community, artists and to disadvantaged families within the community under a scholarship program.
+In addition to this, a workshop has been built to provide art classes to the community, artists and to disadvantaged families within the community under a scholarship program.

 Angie comes to the gallery with experience both in business and in fine art.
 After working 20 years in the Information Technology Department for a large cooperative company, an early retirement enabled her to enroll in oil painting courses at LACMA, Pierce College Extension and to study privately with Susie Devitt of J. Devitt designs and with Margot Lennartz.
 Angie’s art has been accepted at La Galeria Gitana, Whites Gallery in Montrose, Segil Gallery in Monrovia, La Canada Arts Show and at the Santa Paula Art Museum.
 Her experience in the non-profit field began as the Fundraiser Administrator for Kadima Conservatory of Music, Inc since its inception in 2005 and continues today.